hapax/hapax.github.io/assets/simple-physics.md

 dimensional analysis, Fermi estimates, and random walks.
 All the calculations can be done using high-school algebra on the back of a napkin.
 No calculus required!
+(If we think of napkins as a particular type of computer, these constitute algorithms.)
 Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms due to none other than Albert Einstein!